 Though that cannot be underestimated as a motivating factor.

-And theatre has changed the world.
+Theatre has changed the world.
 It continues to.
 In small, personal ways, and in large, sweeping ways.
 It’s transformative, and evolutionary.

-Theatre changes the world in many ways, but for me there are five basic tenets to doing theatre.
+For me there are five basic tenets to doing theatre.
 There are others that come and go, but this is the foundation that every actor builds on.